Defect tolerance: fundamental limits and examples

-Let $v_2$ be the redundant node in path $B$ where the path $B$ ends.
+Let $v_1$ be the redundant node in path $B$ where the path $B$ ends.
 Rename the cycle created by path $B$ to cycle $C$.
-The subgraph $A \cup B \cup C$ satisfies the conditions of \Cref{lem::alternating} so we need only show that we can find an alternating label. $v_0$ and $v_2$ are the two redundant node with degree $3$.
-It is clear that by starting with a alternating label of the neighbors of $v_1$ and $v_2$, we can find an alternating label for the rest of $A,B$ and $C$.
+The subgraph $A \cup B \cup C$ satisfies the conditions of \Cref{lem::alternating} so we need only show that we can find an alternating label.
+The nodes $v_0$ and $v_1$ are the only redundant nodes with degree $3$.
+It is clear that by starting with a alternating label of the neighbors of $v_0$, we can find an alternating label for the path between $v_0$ and $v_1$, and then an alternating label of the neighbors of $v_2$.
+After this, it is easy to find an alternating label for the rest of $A$ and $C$.